stevedekorte/strvct.net/README.md

 ### Tiles

-The core navigational elements, referred to as **Tiles**, are used to represent either:
+The core navigational elements, referred to as **Tiles**, are views used to represent either:

 - a domain object (via a Summary Tile)
 - a property of a domain object (via a Property Tile)

 #### Summary Tiles

-Summary Tiles are used to represent domain objects and are used to navigate the domain model.
-They typically display:
+Summary Tiles are used to represent domain objects and to navigate the domain model.
+They typically display a title, subtitle, and optional left and right sidebars.

-- title
-- subtitle (which many be a dynamic summary of descendants)
-- optional left and right sidebars (for additional text or icons)

 <diagram>
 Summary Tile